Old Saxony: Relations with the Franks

+Conversion to Christianity

 In 690, two priests called Ewald the Black and Ewald the Fair set out from Northumbria to convert the Old Saxons to Christianity.
 It is recorded that at this time Old Saxony was divided into the ancient dioceses of Münster, Osnabrück, and Paderborn.
 However, by 695 the pagan Saxons had become extremely hostile to the Christian priests and missionaries in their midst and began to realize that their aim was to convert their overlord and destroy their temples and religion.
 Ewald the Fair was quickly murdered, but Ewald the Black they subjected to torture, and he was torn limb from limb.
 Afterwards the two bodies were cast into the Rhine.
 This is understood to have happened on 3 October 695 at a place called Aplerbeck, near Dortmund, where a chapel still stands.
 The two Ewalds are now celebrated in Westphalia as saints.

-Their reluctance to accept the new Christian religion and propensity to mount destructive raids on their neighbours would eventually bring them into direct conflict with Charlemagne, the powerful king of the Franks and later emperor.
+The Saxons' reluctance to accept the new Christian religion and propensity to mount destructive raids on their neighbours would eventually bring them into direct conflict with Charlemagne, the powerful king of the Franks and later emperor.
 After a bloody and highly attritious thirty-year campaign between 772–804 the Old Saxons led by Widukind were eventually subdued by Charlemagne and ultimately forced to convert to Christianity.

 The bonds of kindred and clan were particularly strong among the Saxons, and in spite of many divisions the Saxons were an unusually homogeneous nation living as late as the 8th century as the early Germans described by Tacitus in Germania had lived.
 The long warfare with the Franks largely reduced but did not wholly obliterate their distinct cultural identity.